JR Motorsports: Car No. 88 history

 It was announced in late-2016 that the No. 88 would be downgraded to a part-time ride for 2017 for Earnhardt Jr. and Kahne.

 Chase Elliott drove the No. 88 in the 2018 season opening race at Daytona.
-Despite being black flagged after losing a window, he still managed to finish 12th.
+Despite being black flagged after losing a window, he still managed to finish twelfth.
 Earnhardt Jr. raced the car at the Federated Auto Parts 250 in Richmond, where he led a race-high 96 laps before finishing in fourth place.
-Impressed by his finish, Earnhardt Jr. said he will try to run another race in the 2019 season.
+Impressed by his finish, Earnhardt Jr. said he would try to run another race in the 2019 season.

-Part-time (2022–present)

 With Josh Berry driving the 8 full-time in 2022, Earnhardt Jr. opened a fifth part-time entry for himself at Martinsville and for Miguel Paludo at three of the road courses.
 Three Hendrick Motorsports drivers: Chase Elliott, William Byron, and Kyle Larson drove the No. 88 at select races.
 Elliott did not qualify for the Darlington spring race, which marked the first time that team did not qualify.
 Byron finished second at Texas and 26th at New Hampshire.
 Larson won at Watkins Glen after Byron (driving the Hendrick Motorsports No. 17 entry) and Ty Gibbs spun off-course while fighting for the lead during the final restart.
+At Watkins Glen, Connor Zilisch won the pole, led the most laps, and saved enough fuel in two overtime restarts for the win in his Xfinity Series debut, becoming the first driver in over three years (Ty Gibbs at the 2021 Daytona RC race) to win in their Xfinity Series debut.